Category Archives: Pests

 Dead cucumber, photographed on July 21, 2014

 At about the same time, all of my basil plants began to turn yellow then black around the edges.
-Looking around the garden, I noticed the same thing happening to everyone’s basil.
-The basil plants in pots in my backyard, meanwhile, are as healthy as can be.
+Looking around the garden, I noticed that everyone’s basil had suffered the same fate.
+Meanwhile, the basil plants in pots in my backyard are as healthy as can be.

 Last year in August, our entire community garden was swarmed with what must have been millions of harlequin beetles.
 Everyones’ kale and other cole crops were wiped out.
 In my backyard garden, nary a harlequin beetle showed up.